Why should I take a Sea to Summit Photography Workshop?

 Do you provide transportation?

+For our US workshops we do not.
 Because our participants often come from different directions we ask that each guest meet us at a designated parking area for the workshop.
 We will carpool from there.

 What sets you apart from other workshop companies?

 Sea to Summit Photography is run by pros who have a deep knowledge of the areas where we teach.
-We keep our workshops small (8 people max) in order to ensure that every student receives lots of 1 on 1 time with the instructors.
+We keep our workshops small (8-10 people max) in order to ensure that every participant receives lots of 1 on 1 time with the instructors.
 And we have a three-tiered approach to learning which covers the philosophy behind using your camera to create art, the theory needed to put your ideas into practice, and the in-field advice to immediately start making great images.

 Will we still go out if the weather is bad?

 Most of the time, yes we will.
 Many fantastic landscape and seascape photos are taken during bad weather because of the added drama and interesting light a storm can bring.
 However, if conditions are completely miserable or unsafe, we will reschedule the workshop.

 Do I have to pay the registration fee all at once?

 For our 1-day workshops, full payment is due at the time of registration.
 For our longer workshops, you have the option of initially paying a deposit.
 You will be billed for the remaining balance no later than 60 days prior to the workshop start date.

 Can I bring some one who is not a photographer?